Maheer96/BaseScript/content/Leetcode Walker/Minimum Coins.md

     coins = [1, 3, 5]
 ```

 The difficulty of the problem lies in the following algorithm.
-We're going to utilize dynamic programming to carry out the plan we made in the previous section.
+We're going to use dynamic programming to carry out the plan we made in the previous section.
 Recall that our idea is to build the solution for all amounts from 1 up to the `amount`, step by step, using information we gained about preceding numbers.

 Suppose we want to make the amount of `5`.
 If we know how to make `4`, then using our `1` denomination, we know how to make 5.
 Similarly, if we want to amount `11`, and we know how to make `10`, we simply add one more to the minimum number of coins needed to make `10`!